-In early July, Burberry provoked a storm of criticism when it was revealed the brand burned unsold stock worth up millions of dollars.
+In early July, Burberry provoked a storm of criticism when it was revealed the brand burned unsold stock worth millions of dollars.
 Some commentators pointed out that this is commonplace in the fashion industry and that the British luxury retailer is not the only company setting its stock alight.
 But the Burberry backlash made it clear consumers were not happy to discover this fashion label’s dirty secret.

 Fast Forward two months and Burberry has just announced it will stop destroying unsold items immediately.
 So, what’s the deal with Burberry?
 What’s behind this sudden move and how ethical is the company as a whole?